Destiny of an Emperor: Reception

 Jeremy Parish praised it as "interesting" and "adorable", suggesting people check it out while noting that it is not an "oft-mentioned classic".
 9dragons of RPGamer discussed how the game was fun, but the story did not interest them when they were younger.
 When they tried the game at a later age, they felt more invested in the game, now knowing that it is based on historical events, which made them feel like they were "living the history".
 Ethan Gach of Kotaku expressed hope that Destiny of an Emperor would be released for the Nintendo Switch's NES library.
 Joshua Jankiewicz of Hardcore Gaming 101 felt it odd that it was released in the United States due to the reticence of publishers to release role-playing games, particularly those with "Eastern" themes, in the United States.
 They lamented the lack of press coverage at the time for the game, praising it for being challenging without being unfair in a way that other games often fail to do.
 They also praised the auto-battle function, feeling it a good way to keep battles with weaker enemies from feeling tedious.
 They however found the exploration limited and monotonous and felt that problems with the game, such as money and food being too abundant and the high number of characters being useless due to the proficiency of the five main characters, pop up in the latter part of it.
 Despite this, they felt these flaws were not significant due to it being Capcom's first attempt at a role-playing game.
-Author Andy Slaven felt it was "all too often overlooked", calling its gameplay unique, challenging, and fun.
+Andy Slaven felt it was "all too often overlooked", calling its gameplay unique, challenging, and fun.

 In 2007, a hacking tool was created called Destiny of an Editor.
 This tool was originally meant to alter stats, but over time gained additional functionality, including the ability to edit maps, text, enemy encounters, and graphics.
-The hacking community went on to create the Huan Ho awards, celebrating the best Destiny of an Emperor hacks.
+The hacking community went on to create the Huo Hu awards, celebrating the best Destiny of an Emperor hacks.